francopub/francopub.github.io/blog/_posts/2017-04-24-Organizing-Metadata-in-YAML.md

 I'm pretty new to YAML syntax.
 I am hoping to group this metadata together and use it to automate the creation of and updates to:

 - Contracts
+- Letters of invitation from the general editor
 - The master TOC file for each supplement to the encyclopedia
 - Emails to contributors